agersant/crystal/docs/api/const/define.md

 Defines a new constant.
 This function also registers a [console command](/crystal/api/cmd) with the same name to adjust the constant value from the console.

 Constant values must be of type `number`, `string` or `boolean`.
 Constant names are not case sensitive not whitespace sensitive.
+Built-in constants have `CamelCase` names.

 Attempting to redefine an existing constant simply returns its current value.